ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 run the widely-used `flake8` code checking suite.

-The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `pyrealm` configuration for `pre-commit` and run the tool to set up the environment and check it is all working.
+The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `virtual_ecosystem` configuration for `pre-commit` and run the tool to set up the environment and check it is all working.

 ```sh
 poetry run pre-commit install